learn-co-curriculum/cssi-5-python-your-language/README.md

 b = a < 5 if (b) { print(a) }
 ```
-7. Now add the ability to define your own functions to Cussy.
+7. Now add the ability to define your own functions to Pythonic.
 Start off easy and work your way up to more complex forms:

 ```python
 function my_function() {